 Winter Term courses will be included in the tuition remission benefit only if they are part of the employee's program as an undergraduate degree seeking student.
-Non-traditional study courses, summer school, study abroad, and private music lessons which are at a cost to the College are not included in the tuition remission benefits.
+Non-traditional study courses, summer school, study abroad, and private music lessons are not included in the tuition remission benefits.

 When taking a course, consideration should be given to the continuing efficient operation of one's job and departmental needs during scheduled work hours.
-IN addition, an employee's job performance must be at an acceptable level for an employee to be eligible for this benefit.
+In addition, an employee's job performance must be at an acceptable level for an employee to be eligible for this benefit.
 Continued approval to take future courses is also dependent upon successful completion of the courses in which the employee is currently enrolled.
 Department heads and the area Vice President must approve all requests for tuition remission grants and verification for eligibility must be completed by the Manager of Human Resources.
 Applications for Tuition Remission Benefits are available in the Office of Human Resources and on GrizLink.